legisledger/legisledger/docs/BAYESIAN_CALCULATION_METHOD.md

 }
 ```

+#### 5. Conservative Default (WHEN NO SOURCE AVAILABLE)

+**When truly uncertain and no source available:**
+- Use 0.50 (maximum entropy, no bias)
+- Document: "No empirical base rate available.
+Using 0.50 as uninformative prior."

 ### NEVER ALLOWED

 ❌ "Seems like 0.60" (gut feeling)
 ❌ "I think 0.50 is reasonable" (arbitrary)
 ❌ "Let's start at 0.70" (unjustified)
 ❌ "My intuition says..." (not documented)

-### Conservative Default

-**When truly uncertain and no source available:**
-- Use 0.50 (maximum entropy, no bias)
-- Document: "No empirical base rate available.
-Using 0.50 as uninformative prior."

 ---